ibm-cloud-docs/databases-for-mongodb/howto-provisioning.md

    | `INSTANCE_NAME` | The name that you give to your {{site.data.keyword.databases-for-mongodb}} instance. |
    {: caption="Table 2.
 Create credential fields" caption-side="top"}

-1. After you receive the request to create credentials for the service instance, review the response from {{site.data.keyword.databases-for-mongodb}} that contains a message similar to the one in the following example.
+   After you receive the request to create credentials for the service instance, review the response from {{site.data.keyword.databases-for-mongodb}} that contains a message similar to the one in the following example.

-    ```sh
+    ```text
     Creating service key in resource group default of account John Does's Account as john.doe@email.com...
     OK
     Service key crn:v1:bluemix:public:databases-for-mongodb:us-east:a/40ddc34a953a8c02f109835656860e:dd13152c-fe15-4bb6-af94-fde0af5303f4:: was created.